The various types of non-Hodgkin's lymphoma are divided into high-grade (fast-growing) and low-grade (slow-growing).

 Grade of the lymphoma

 The microscope allows abnormal cells to be seen.
-By looking at certain features of the cells and by doing various other tests on the cells, the exact type of lymphoma can be diagnosed.
+When being diagnosed with non-Hodgkin's lymphoma, looking at certain features of the cells and doing various other tests on the cells means the exact type of lymphoma can be diagnosed.

 Assessing the extent and spread (staging)